Ernestine Eckstein: Political organizing in the Black feminist community

-Eckstein's involvement with political activism started in the Civil Rights Movement at Indiana State, as a NAACP chapter officer.
-But Eckstein understood organizations like NAACP as, “structured with the white liberals in mind” and joined more progressive organizations like Congress on Racial Equality (CORE) once she moved to New York.
+Eckstein's involvement with political activism started in the civil rights movement at Indiana State as an NAACP chapter officer.
+Eckstein understood organizations like NAACP as "structured with the white liberals in mind" and joined more progressive organizations, such as Congress of Racial Equality (CORE), once she moved to New York.

-Upon moving to the west coast, Eckstein joined the radical, activist group Black Women Organized for Action (BWOA).
+Upon moving to California, Eckstein joined the radical, activist group Black Women Organized for Action (BWOA).
 BWOA was a San Francisco organization collectively co-founded in 1973 by fifteen women including Aileen Hernandez, Patsy Fulcher, and Eleanor Spikes.
-The organization, “formed in the San Francisco Bay Area in response to the lack of representation of Black women in local women's organizing".
+The organization "formed in the San Francisco Bay Area in response to the lack of representation of Black women in local women's organizing".
 The group emerged from Black Women Organized for Political Action (BWOPA).
-BWOPA, which functioned in an auxiliary fundraising role for men of color running for office, and had many members who wanted to shift to a space explicitly defined by Black women's concerns.
-“Though members had strong roots in the Civil Rights Movement … more so than any of the other organizations, BWOA exhibits a clear link to the Women's Movement".
-BWOA was among the first Black feminist organizations in the United States.
+BWOPA, which functioned in an auxiliary fundraising role for Black men running for office, had many members who wanted to shift to a space explicitly defined by Black women's concerns.
+"Though members had strong roots in the Civil Rights Movement...more so than any of the other organizations, BWOA exhibits a clear link to the Women's Movement."

-The fact that Eckstein chose to join BWOA reflects her radical political beliefs.
-The organization had a truly progressive model of collective responsibility and political philosophy.
-“The organization was structured so that leadership, work, and community involvement were shared among members willing to participate, and “a system of, three coordinators for a three-month tenure” was utilized.
+BWOA had a progressive model of collective responsibility and political philosophy.
+"The organization was structured so that leadership, work, and community involvement were shared among members willing to participate, including "a system of, three coordinators for a three-month tenure".
 This created an emphasis on fostering Black women as leaders while simultaneously avoiding a hierarchy among Black female activists.
 This was a rare structure in comparison to sister organizations.

 The three-month terms were a part of the organization's larger political perspective that did not mandate that its members hold specific stances on political issues.
-Historian Kimberly Springer writes, “Members were free to choose the activities in which they participated and they were not obligated to subscribe to an organizationally-dictated political perspective. …The survival of Black communities … did not depend on one solution but on the conscious, consistent political awareness of the communities' members".
+Historian Kimberly Springer wrote, "Members were free to choose the activities in which they participated and they were not obligated to subscribe to an organizationally-dictated political perspective. ...The survival of Black communities...did not depend on one solution but on the conscious, consistent political awareness of the communities' members".

-The BWOA Statement of Purpose reads:
+The BWOA statement of purpose reads: